-Proprietary funds distinguish operating revenues and expenses from nonoperating items.
+Proprietary funds distinguish operating revenues and expenses from non-operating items.
 Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with a proprietary fund's principal ongoing operations.
 The principal operating revenues of the Town enterprise funds are charges to customers for sales and services.
 The Town also recognizes as operating revenue the portion of tap fees intended to recover the cost of connecting new customers to the water and sewer system.
 Operating expenses for enterprise funds include the cost of sales and services, administrative expenses, and depreciation on capital assets.
-All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses.
+All revenues and expenses not meeting this definition are reported as non-operating revenues and expenses.

 Governmental Fund Financial Statements.
 Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Under this method, revenues are recognized when measurable and available.
 Expenditures are recorded when the related fund liability is incurred, except for principal and interest on general long-term debt, claims and judgments, and compensated absences, which are recognized as expenditures to the extent they have matured.
 General capital asset acquisitions are reported as expenditures in governmental funds.
-Proceeds of general long-term debt and acquisitions under capital leases are reported as other financing sources.
+Issuance of general long-term debt and acquisitions under capital leases are reported as other financing sources.

 The Town considers all revenues available if they are collected within 90 days after year-end, except for property taxes.
 Ad valorem property taxes receivable are not accrued as revenue because the amount is not susceptible to accrual.
 At June 30, taxes receivable for property other than motor vehicles are materially past due and are not considered to be an available resource to finance the operations of the current year.
 Also, as of September 1, 2013, State law altered the procedures for the assessment and collection of property taxes on registered motor vehicles in North Carolina.
-Effective with this change in the law, the State of North Carolina is responsible for billing and collecting the property taxes are due when vehicles are registered.
+Effective with this change in the law, the State of North Carolina is responsible for billing and collecting the property taxes on registered motor vehicles on behalf of all municipalities and special tax districts.
+Property taxes are due when vehicles are registered.
 The billed taxes are applicable to the fiscal year in which they are received.
 Uncollected taxes that were billed in periods prior to September 1, 2013 and for limited registration plates are shown as a receivable in these financial statements and are offset by deferred inflows of resources.